Open a Private Limited Company in Norway - 2024 Guide

 Minimum registration requirements for a Norwegian private limited company

-When starting a business in Norway through a private limited company, the investors will have to comply with other minimum requirements, besides the one presented above.
-It is necessary to know that, starting with 2016, the registration procedure was further simplified, investors now being able to register through the online platforms of the local institutions.
+When starting a business in Norway through a private limited company in 2024, the investors will have to comply with other minimum requirements, besides the one presented above.
+It is necessary to know that the registration procedure was further simplified, investors now being able to register through the online platforms of the local institutions.
 Regardless of the manner in which the registration is conducted, investors will have to comply with the following, as well:

 - • appoint minimum two directors, out of which one has to be a Norwegian citizen;